simpledotorg/deployment/standalone/README.md

 ### Run the ansible scripts

-- Run `make init`
+- Run `make init hosts=sample/playground`
-- Run `make all` to setup simple-server on your servers.
+- Run `make all hosts=sample/playground` to setup simple-server on your servers.
 - Simple server should now be installed, running and accessible on your domain.

 ## Helpful Commands